A blog about anything (because everything is political) – views and stories on current and past political and social events.

 In the Era of neo-Emperors, Trumps, Putins, Abbotts, Blairs we now live permanently in an epoch in which our leaders are, largely ignorant, egoistical, narcissistic, vain and arrogant.
-This has been so for so long, now, that the Emperors clothes are no longer new.
-The Emperors are now permanently naked clad only in a tissue of lies.
+This has been true so for so long, now, that the Emperor’s clothes are no longer new.
+The Emperors are now permanently naked, clad only in a tissue of lies.

-We are inured to the idea that our so-called leaders are either ignorant or malevolently seeking to mislead us for their own benefit with no more obvious examples, globally, of the crisis that is climate change and energy and, in Australia, of the refugee concentration camps.
+We are inured to the idea that our so-called leaders are either ignorant or malevolently seeking to mislead us for their own benefit.
+There is no more obvious example of this, globally, than the crisis that is climate change and, in Australia, of the refugee concentration camps.

 This web site is about those issues but also about the campaigns that have sought to redress the lies and conspiracies of our leaders and the stories around the campaigns.

-The Emperor’s Clothes is a blog about everything; about life and issues of all sorts.
+The Emperor’s Clothes is a blog about everything; about the vicissitudes of life and on issues of all sorts.
 In this sense it is a blog about politics because everything we do, say, worship, believe, eat, think, or don’t do is political.

 The idea, for example, that sport is not political or that you can separate sport and politics is as sensible as saying that the church and religion are separate issues.
 If you spend money on a football stadium, or an Olympic team this money not spent on the homeless.
 If you play sport with a country which engages in systematic genocide then you implicitly endorse that genocide whether you intend to or not.

 I believe we should all state things as they are, even if those views are unpalatable to some or even most people, and even if most people disagree with them.